Jonathan, Dasuki ask Justice Abang to hands-off Metuh’s trial — Nigeria Today

 Jonathan, Dasuki ask Justice Abang to hands-off Metuh’s trial

-FORMER President Goodluck Jonathan and detained former National Security Adviser, NSA, Col. Sambo Dasuki, rtd, yesterday, asked Justice Okon Abang of the Federal High Court in Abuja to hands-off the ongoing trial of erstwhile National Publicity Secretary of the Peoples Democratic Party, PDP, Chief Olisa Metuh.
-Jonathan, through his lawyer, Chief Mike Ozekhome, SAN, maintained […]
+Former President Goodluck Jonathan and detained former National Security Adviser, NSA, Col. Sambo Dasuki, retd, on Tuesday, asked Justice Okon Abang of the Federal High Court in Abuja to hands-off the ongoing trial of erstwhile National Publicity Secretary of the Peoples Democratic Party, PDP, Chief Olisa Metuh.
+Jonathan, through his lawyer, Chief Mike Ozekhome, SAN, […]

 This post was syndicated from Nigerian Pilot: Nigerian Newspaper.
 Click here to read the full text on the original website.